Maximising cancer screening during COVID-19: a 2021 QI project for general practice

 - One 2-hour education session delivering:

 - a general update on the three national cancer screening programs, and liver cancer delivered by VCS Foundation and partners

 - ‘Asking the question’ training to assist with identifying Aboriginal and Torres Strait Islander and CALD patients.

-- Learning workshops hosted by Cancer Council Victoria and VCS Foundation provide an understanding of quality improvement methodology and to support sustainability of practice improvements.
-These will be conducted with other practices who are working on your chosen program area.
+- Learning workshops hosted by Cancer Council Victoria and VCS Foundation to provide an understanding of quality improvement methodology and to support sustainability of practice improvements.
+These were conducted with other practices who were working on the same chosen program area.

-- Scheduled support from a NWMPHN project officer to support your practice’s selected quality improvement activities for the duration of the project.
+- Dedicated support from a NWMPHN project officer to support each practice’s selected quality improvement activities throughout the project.

 Benefits for general practices

-- An incentive payment of $10,000 (+GST) for participating practices that complete the program.
+- An incentive payment of $10,000 (+GST) for participating practices that completed the program.

 - Access to GoShare and 200 SMS credits for selected screening programs.

 - Facilitated learning workshops with Cancer Council Victoria, VCS Foundation and other subject matter experts.

 - Dedicated support from a NWMPHN project officer.